 This is where the future is – in the unique combination of advocacy for the right decisions about land and water usage for the community, and conserving land at the same time.

-Baba Dioum, the great Senegalese conservationist, described the importance of education in the following way: In the end, we will conserve what we love, we’ll love what we know, and we’ll know what we’re taught.
+In the end, we will conserve what we love, we’ll love what we know, and we’ll know what we’re taught.
 That’s why education matters so deeply.

 Our educational approach isn’t just about engaging the public in policy decisions.
 For us, education is also about helping people experience the beauty of natural and cultural treasures firsthand.
 It’s about building connections between people and the built and natural environment with the ultimate goal of all of us being stewards.
 Isn’t that a beautiful idea?